oshimaya/gowsdisplay/README.md

 Maybe some accessor function will be added in the future...

 ### Data type
-- 1pixel format
+1pixel format:

 - PIXEL32
 1pixel = 32bit, [4]uint8.
 Typically RGBA8:8:8:8, but the order or bit format is not specified this.
 - PIXEL24
 1pixel = 24bit, [3]uint8.
 Typically RGB8:8:8, but the order or bit format is not specified this.
 - PIXEL16
 1pixel = 16bit, [2]uint8.
 Typically RGB5:6/5:5 or YUV422, but the order or bit format is not specified this.
 - PIXEL8
 1pixel = 8bit, [1]uint8.
 Typically Gray or Indexed color.

-- Apply the mask and order to Color value
+Apply the mask and order to Color value

 T.B.D.

 ### Access to framebuffer memory